cscribn/gaming-utils/README.md

 ## miniclassics-cores-wget.sh

 Download the latest nightly psclassic and segamdmini cores from modmyclassiccloud.
 Assumes wget is installed and in your path.

+## rom2m3u.sh

+Create an m3u playlist file for your roms.
+"Disk" parts of rom name will be stripped off for comparison.